-e.
+- e.
 Other disclosures.
-Offshore mainline construction was completed in May 2018 and the project continues to progress toward an anticipated in-service date of late 2018 to early 2019.
-An amending agreement has been signed with the Comisión Federal de Electricidad ("CFE") that recognizes force majeure events and payment of fixed capacity charges beginning October 31, 2018.
+Offshore mainline construction was completed in May 2018 and the project continues to progress toward an anticipated in-service date in early second quarter of 2019, with an investment of approximately \$2.4 billion, equivalent to \$1.0 billion with IEnova's 40 percent share.
+An amending agreement has been signed with the Comisión Federal de Electricidad ("CFE") that recognizes force majeure events and payment of fixed capacity charges beginning October 31, 2018. - 4.3.

-4.3.
 DEN